AvailLang/Avail/README.md

-For those who wish to contribute source code to Avail itself, please use the latest version of Eclipse and the "eclipse-luna.epf" preferences file and the "avail-templates.xml" code templates files provided in $PROJ/Avail.
+For those who wish to contribute source code to Avail itself, please use the latest version of Eclipse and the "eclipse-luna.epf" preferences file and the "avail-templates.xml" code templates files provided in $PROJ.
 This practice assists the Avail team in maintaining consistency in coding, documentation, and formatting practices.
 You are also strive to imitate the existing stylistic conventions, just as you would for any other established code base.

 STAYING CURRENT ================================================================